We invest in companies that are shaping the future.

 By helping builders, real estate developers, and other industry professionals leverage the efficiencies of industrialized automation, Promise Robotics aims to usher in a new era of sustainable construction.

 Ramtin Attar, Reza Nasseri

 Assessing roads has been done the same way for thousands of years, with people riding around and subjectively determining what to fix and when.
 Billions of dollars in road maintenance costs are spent every year relying on an antiquated system – an enormous financial cost mostly borne by governments and taxpayers.

 RoadBotics’ computer vision platform enables a smartphone, placed on a vehicle dashboard, to collect images of road surfaces, predict road damage and to prioritize repairs in a colour-coded map.
 RoadBotics is already delivering efficiencies to city managers and road owners, offering comprehensive infrastructure assessments at scale.
 Additionally, RoadBotics provides communities a mechanism to visualize, plan and communicate priorities to their constituents, bringing an unprecedented level of transparency to key infrastructure decisions.

 RoadBotics is a perfect example of Artificial Intelligence fixing an enormous global problem.
 It reduces costs and improves lives.

 Radical Investment: 2019

 Using AI to reimagine the receipt

 A receipt management solution that’s supercharging mobile banking.
 Sensibill’s machine learning technology reads physical and digital receipts, then organizes the data to generate useful insights and auditing tools.
-A who’s who of global financial institutions are turning to Sensibill’s data-driven, customer-facing AI solution to help small business customers manage their purchase receipts, reconcile their bank statements and file their taxes.
+Global financial institutions are turning to Sensibill’s data-driven, customer-facing AI solution to help small business customers manage their purchase receipts, reconcile their bank statements and file their taxes.